texas-ica/texas-ica.com/README.md

 - `ica/templates`: Website templates using the Jinja2 engine
 - `ica/tests`: Unit tests for different parts of the app
 - `ica/views`: Views for the main website, social network, and other apps
+- `cache.py`: Contains a global cache object
 - `forms.py`: Model and validation logic for forms
-- `server.py`: Configuration for the server, database and frameworks
+- `server.py`: Configuration for the server, database, and frameworks
+- `settings.py`: Different configuration options for production, development, and testing
+- `utils.py`: Misc algorithms and utility functions used throughout the app

+Note that the `css` files are not under version control.
+The stylesheets are written in [Sass](sass-lang.com), compiled into CSS, and stored in `static/css` (which is hidden by `.gitignore`).
+We use [Koala](koala-app.com) to compile stylesheets from `.scss` to `.css`, so download this app if you would like to edit the stylesheets.

 ## Version Control